Exploring Sustainable Futures Game

 We are refining and improving the game with each use and have started to collect data on the effects on participants.
 Initial findings show that playing the game deepens students’ understanding of 1) the radically different, plausible futures that could unfold, 2) the role different actors play in societal change, 3) the interrelationship between business, society and the wider living world, 4) what might have to change in the world for sustainable development to happen and 5) the scope for business to both regenerate and degrade society.

 There is open access to the visual assets required to print copies of the original game tools developed with EU-InnovatE that can be found here, for any other organisation wishing to use the innovative learning tool.
-Please note, we at Cranfield in collaboration with partners at Warwick University have since updated and further developed the tools we are taking to COP26 and use to teach on our sustainability courses.
+Please note, we at Cranfield in collaboration with partners at Warwick University have since updated and further developed this learning game to its current iteration of ‘Exploring Sustainable Futures’.

 What is COP26?